internetarchive/bookreader/README.md

 ## License
 The source code license is AGPL v3, as described in the LICENSE file.

-The mobile menu is built with [mmenu](http://mmenu.frebsite.nl/download.html), which is free for personal and non-profit use.
-However, for commmercial use, a license must be purchased.

-To use it, include the script `plugins/plugin.mobile_nav.js`.

 ## Other credits
 The ability to test on multiple devices is provided courtesy of [Browser Stack](https://www.browserstack.com).